julianhasse/Responsive-Portfolio/README.md

-# Portfolio_working
+# Responsive Portfolio

-Portolio website
+New version of Portolio, using media queries
-Homework assignment August 26th 2017
+Homework assignment due on September 2nd, 9:pm, 2017